draeger-lab/SPECIMEN/docs/source/hqtb/about-pipeline.rst

     All steps of the pipeline can be run separatly via the command line or the Python integration (see :doc:`run-pipeline`).

-    All accessable function are listed in the :ref:`Contents of SPECIMEN` section.
+    All accessible functions are listed in the :ref:`Contents of SPECIMEN` section.

 .. footbibliography::